funmagsoft/ecare-infrastructure/README.md

 **Security Note**: Always restrict SSH access to trusted IPs.
 For production, consider VPN Gateway or Azure Bastion.

+SSH access is simpler and cheaper than access via a VPN Gateway.
+If the VPN Gateway is enabled (`enable_vpn_gateway = true`), there is no need to open SSH access—just leave the `mgmt_subnet_allowed_ssh_ips` list empty.

 ## Pre-commit Hooks

 This repository uses pre-commit hooks to ensure code quality: